stcarrez/ada-awa/awa/docs/AWA_Mail.md

     <mail:body>
         ...
     </mail:body>
+    <mail:attachment value="/images/mail-image.jpg"
+       fileName="image.jpg"
+       contentType="image/jpg"/>
   </mail:message>
 </f:view>
 ```

-When the view which contains these components is rendered, a mail message is built
+When the view which contains these components is rendered, a mail message
-and initialized by rendering the inner components.
-The body and other components can use
+is built and initialized by rendering the inner components.
+The body and
-other application UI components to render useful content.
-The email is send after
+other components can use other application UI components to render useful
-the <b>mail:message</b> has finished to render its inner children.
+content.
+The email is send after the `mail:message` has finished to render
+its inner children.

-The <b>mail:subject</b> component describes the mail subject.
+The `mail:subject` component describes the mail subject.

-The <b>mail:to</b> component define the mail recipient.
+The `mail:to` component define the mail recipient.
 There can be several recepients.

-The <b>mail:body</b> component contains the mail body.
+The `mail:body` component contains the mail body.

+The `mail:attachment` component allows to include some attachment.

 ### Mail Recipients
 The <b>AWA.Mail.Components.Recipients</b> package defines the UI components